 (i) monitoring the Environmental Impacts and Environmental Effects of Exploitation;

-(ii) Mitigation and management, including pollution control and Mining Discharge in regulations 53 bis and 53 ter;
+(ii) Mitigation and management of Environmental Impacts and Environmental Effects, including pollution control and Mining Discharge [as required] in regulations 53 and 53 bis;

-(iii) [monitoring the effectiveness of monitoring and management, as the relevant measures and procedures are implemented]; and
+(iii) evaluating the effectiveness of monitoring and management, as the relevant measures and procedures are implemented; and

-(iv) taking corrective action and responding to monitoring results and new knowledge with the aim of continuous improvement;
+(iv) taking corrective action and responding to monitoring results and new knowledge [Alt.1 with the aim of continual improvement] [Alt.
+2 to describe how continual improvement will be achieved];

 (d) describe what monitoring data and reports will be submitted to the Authority, including details of: frequency, format, medium, and data integrity Standards; and

-(e) provide a description of the Environmental Management System and.]
+(e) provide a description of the Environmental Management System and,

+(f) describe how continual improvement will be achieved, including by testing assumptions and predictions made in the Environmental Impact Statement, improving environmental knowledge, and reducing uncertainties remaining from the Environmental Impact Assessment]

+2bis.
+The Environmental Management and Monitoring Plan shall, in accordance with the requirements of Annex VIII, set out the [obligations] of a Contractor during any Temporary Suspension.

+3. An Environmental Monitoring and Management Plan shall be subject to Stakeholder consultation by the Applicant or Contractor before submission for approval in accordance with Regulation 93ter.
+Coastal states shall be engaged in accordance with Regulation 93bis].

+4. Any modification of an Environmental Management and Monitoring Plan shall be made in accordance with Regulation 57.